mike-lischke/stringtemplate4ts/ReadMe.md

 ## Release Notes

+### 1.0.9

+Also switched 3rd party deps that depended on antlr4ng-cli.

+### 1.0.8

+Switched from antlr4ng-cli to antlr-ng.

 ### 1.0.7

 - The if<> check in Interpreter did not correctly handle maps and sets.
 Added a test case for the fix.